WoobyDoo/PINBALL-TronEdition/README.md

 + Tkinter

 INSTALLATION:
-You need preinstalled the Python programming language and the Pygame library (for executing sounds).
-For playing Pinball: TRON Edition you have to download the .zip archive and inside of it, you´ll find the main game archive, the images and sounds used on it; then you should open the "TEST DEF" archive and play!.
+You need preinstalled the Python programming language and the Pygame library (for executing sounds).\n For playing Pinball: TRON Edition you have to download the .zip archive and inside of it, you´ll find the main game archive,\n the images and sounds used on it; then you should open the "TEST DEF" archive and play!.

 FAQ's:
-1 The game doesn't run, what do i do?
+1 The game doesn't run, what do i do?\n
-+ You should check that you have Python preinstalled preferably on the latest version 2 Images do not load
++ You should check that you have Python preinstalled preferably on the latest version\n 2 Images do not load
 + Verify that you have had unzipped the .zip archive and have all the content on the same folder 3 Sounds do not load